bio-phys/aimmd/examples/README.md

 The example notebooks in the ``classic`` folder (and its subfolders) teach you how to use aimmd to perform AI-guided TPS with [openpathsampling].
 As opposed to the simulations performed using the ``aimmd.distributed`` module, here one committor model steers only one TPS (or other path sampling simulation) and since the actual (T)PS simulation is performed with [openpathsampling] all bonuses and constraints of using it apply.
 There are currently examples for 2D toy potentials, LiCl dissociation (including solvent), and capped alanine dipeptide.

+## Example notebooks on learning the transition mechanism from existing data

+The example notebooks in the the ``apply_on_existing_data`` (and its subfolders) show how to use aimmd to learn the committor of a transition from existing data without performing any new MD simulations.
+Currently in here is an example on how to learn the committor of methane hydrate nucleation at different temperatures, then identify the most relevant coordinates, and finally build a low dimensional mathematical expression of the transition using symbolic regression.